nikitalogos/hough-plane-python/README.md

 However, it's quite easy to adjust these parameters for your application if you know math behind each of them.

--- Due to using spherical parameter space, there are two types of artifacts:

-- If angle variety crosses 0 or 180 degress (for example, -10°..+10°),
+-- If angle variety crosses 0 or 180 degress (for example, -10°..+10°),
 the accumulator will be split into two.
 It can be fixed programmatically, though it's not fixed in current realization.
 To overcome that, you'd better rotate your point cloud so that expected planes parameters won't exceed 0°-180° borders.

 # Installation